 Applying for Admission as a Freshman

 By completing the application by the priority application deadline of December 15, you are automatically considered for various freshman scholarships.
+Freshman scholarship offers are based on GPA at the time of admission.
 Otherwise, applications are accepted until the first day of classes each semester and scholarships are awarded as funds are available.
 All components of an application are reviewed personally by an Admissions Counselor.

 Admission criteria for Freshmen include*: